ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Clients SHOULD minimize or remove identifying information where possible when invoking the issuance protocol.

-Issuers MUST NOT issue tokens for Clients through untrusted Mediators.
-This is important because the Mediator's role is to vouch for trust in privacy-sensitive Client information, such as account identifiers or IP address information, to the Issuer.
+Issuers MUST NOT issue tokens for Clients through untrusted Attesters.
+This is important because the Attester's role is to vouch for trust in privacy-sensitive Client information, such as account identifiers or IP address information, to the Issuer.
 Tokens produced by an Issuer that admits issuance for any type of mediation cannot be relied on for any specific property.
 See {{attestation}} for more details.

-### Mediator Role
+### Attester Role

-Mediation is an important part of the issuance protocol.
-Mediaton involves two high level functions: attestation and accounting.
-These are described in more detail below.
+Attestation is an important part of the issuance protocol.

-#### Attestation

 Attestation is the process by which the Clients bear witness, confirm, or authenticate so as to demonstrate a certain property about themselves that are used during issuance.
 Examples of attestation properties include, though are not limited to:

 - Capable of solving a CAPTCHA.
 Clients that solve CAPTCHA challenges can attest to this capability for the purposes of being ruled out as a bot or otherwise automated Client.
-- Valid account.
-Clients that possess valid application layer account identifiers, e.g., because they are paid subscribers for some serice, can attest to this fact.
+- Client state.
+Clients can be associated with state and the attestor can attest to this state.
+Examples of state include the number of issuance protocol invocations, the client's geographic region, and whether the client has a valid application-layer account.
 - Trusted device.
 Some Clients run on trusted hardware that are capable of producing device-level attestation statements.

 Each of these attestation types have different security properties.
 For example, attesting to having a valid account is different from attesting to be running on trusted hardware.
-In general, Mediators should accept a limited form of attestation formats.
+In general, Attesters should accept a limited form of attestation formats.

 Each attestation format also has an impact on the overall system privacy.
 For